This post may contain affiliate links. Please read the disclosure policy to learn more.

 Preparing your own simple syrup at home is much cheaper than buying the pre-made stuff.
 (A bottle of store-bought blueberry simple syrup costs about $20 USD).
 A bag of granulated sugar won’t break the bank, and blueberries hit their seasonal peak in early summer, making homemade blueberry simple syrup a budget-friendly option.

 And that’s it!
 Making simple syrup is actually very easy to do.
-In addition to the ingredients and method, I’ve included step-by-step process photos in the recipe below.
+In addition to the ingredients and method, here is a video showing the process from start to finish:

 Ways to Use Homemade Blueberry Syrup